tareqpi/Nominatim/docs/gsoc22.md

 </div>

 <br/><br/>

-Furthermore, the table below are performance measurement results of the selected zoom levels for the GeoTIFF file.
+Furthermore, the table below are performance measurement results of the selected zoom levels of the GeoTIFF file.
+The server used to conduct the performance measurements has 8 core AMD Ryzen™ 7 3700X, 64GB RAM, 1TB NVMe disk (900GB usable, 850GB free), running Ubuntu 22.04 LTS.

 <div align="center">
   <p>Table 2 - GeoTIFF Peformance Results in Different Zoom Levels</p>